 3. Schedule an activity to entertain wedding guests.

-Know you will have hours of downtime before your reception begins?
+Do you know you will have hours of downtime before your reception begins?
 Plan a fun game or activity for your guests to enjoy.
 Book a few lanes at a local bowling alley or give them vouchers for games to play independently.

 You could have a game card for the local arcade or tickets to a local attraction, such as a museum or garden.